 I'm way beyond the point of really caring at this point.

-Now, there are times it does frustrate me because you know it's you know it's slander, you know it's libel, you know that it's just completely made up and untrue.
+Now, there are times it does frustrate me because you know it's slander.

-Anyway, now the UK Daily Mail back to Hunter, his laptop from hell, published photos of him.
+Anyway, now the UK Daily Mail back to Hunter, his laptop from hell published photos of him.

 I mean, that's insane.

-One was, you know, some of the pictures were with uh women, not particularly if the last name were Trump.
+One was, you know, some of the pictures were with women, not particularly, if the last name were Trump, I think this would be a much bigger story with the media mob.

 Big tech, of course, hid the whole story before the election.

-If you do enough of this, these drugs, they just destroy your teeth that look like that in the picture that the Daily Mail printed, and based on his own admission of being a drug addict, um, but enough to shock the conscience, but there's more to come.
+It looked like that in the picture that the Daily Mail printed, and based on his own admission of being a drug addict, but enough to shock the conscience.

 And that's the story.